starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 ## Game immediately crashes after clicking 'Launch'
-- Start by checking the Wine output and/or "game.log" file
+- Start by checking the Wine output and/or "game.log" file.
+See [initial troubleshooting steps and gathering logs](/Troubleshooting/#troubleshooting-steps).

-- See [latest news](/#general-news) for information on recent stability issues
+- See [latest news](/#news) for information on recent stability issues.

 - Possible cause: DXVK
   - Make sure DXVK is installed and enabled